Mission House (Mackinac Island): Moral Re-Armament and living space

 Once again unused, the Mission House found a new owner in 1946 as the temporary base of the Moral Re-Armament movement.
 Under the leadership of the Rev. Frank Buchman, MRA made Mackinac Island their world headquarters and built a large conference center to the east of the old dormitory.
 MRA decided to convert the center on Mackinac Island into a liberal arts college in 1965.
 The college did not prove successful and closed after graduating its first class in 1970.
 The following year MRA officially ceased activity on Mackinac Island and divested itself of its island holdings, selling most of it to Rev. Rex Humbard of Akron, Ohio.
 Rev. Humbard's attempts to operate a resort and revive the college were short lived, owing to other financial difficulties in his organization, and ceased in 1973.
-In 1977 a Dallas-based property and investment firm purchased the property and converted into the “Mackinac Hotel and Conference Center.”
+In 1977 a Dallas-based property and investment firm purchased the property and converted it into the “Mackinac Hotel and Conference Center.”
 Fearing that the historic 1825 Mission House would not survive much longer, the Mackinac Island State Park Commission purchased it from the Humbard organization and restored it.
 Its interior was remodeled into living space for Mackinac State Historic Park's seasonal workers.
 The interior is not open to the public.